apigee/trireme/README.md

 5) "securepair" isn't implemented yet -- the vast majority of TLS code we have seen just uses the regular "cleartext stream."
 If you really want to see "securepair," it's probably not too difficult.

-In order to support TLS and HTTPS using PEM files, the "trireme-crypto" module and its depdendencies (Bouncy Castle) must be in the class path.
+In order to support TLS and HTTPS using PEM files, the "trireme-crypto" module and its dependencies (Bouncy Castle) must be in the class path.
 If they are not present, then TLS is still available, but it will only work with Java keystore files (see below) or without using any keys at all.
-Trireme checks for this dependency at runtime, so it is simply a matter of including it on the class path, since it will fail at runtime if the dependency is neded, and work otherwise.
+Trireme checks for this dependency at runtime, so it is simply a matter of including it on the class path, since it will fail at runtime if the dependency is needed, and work otherwise.

 (For instance, Trireme can still execute a Node program that acts as an HTTPS client using only default certificates without requiring trireme-crypto.
 But if it needs to validate a particular CA certificate